-Aside from being a quiet tenant, quail have quite a few other amazing characteristics, especially when considering the products they produce naturally.
+Besides being a quiet tenant, quail has quite a few other amazing characteristics, especially when considering the products they produce naturally.
 Let’s take a look at why some people decide to raise these cute little game birds.

 Meat and Eggs

 Not only are the meat and eggs awesome to have on hand at your homestead, but they are also in pretty high demand from higher-end restaurants and even a few grocery stores.

 If you feel ambitious, you can consider selling to these local establishments or farmers’ markets.
 Just make sure that you check your local laws to be sure you are following protocol—this can get confusing and dicey, but if you take the proper precautions, cross your t’s and dot your i’s, you should have no problem sharing your products with others safely.

 Many fly fishermen will tell you they love using quail feathers for crafting their lures due to the small size.
 Due to the intricate nature of fly lures, and the fact that most are hand-crafted, artisans elect to use small petite feathers of certain colors–and the quail’s feathers fit the bill perfectly.

 Most quail have dark feathers, but they also tend to have interesting patterns on them.
 If you are into ornamental birds, you can definitely find exotic-looking quail, but expect to pay more for them—remember, there are over 100 different quail species worldwide, maybe more!